zdellaert/ZD_Putnam_Lab_Notebook/_posts/2025-04-29-Pocillopora-HMW-Genome.md

 4. Add **500 μl gDNA Wash Buffer**, close the cap, and mix by inverting the tube 2–3 times.
 Remove the gDNA Wash Buffer as described in Step 3.
 The loose gDNA complex will condense around the beads more tightly.

-5. Repeat the wash in Steps 3–4.
+5. Repeat the wash in Steps 4.
 Remove the gDNA Wash Buffer by pipetting.
 It is not necessary to remove all the gDNA Wash Buffer at this point.

-6. Place a labeled bead retainer into a Monarch Collection Tube II.
+6. Place a labeled Bead Retainer into a Monarch Spin Collection Tube.
 Pour the beads into the bead retainer and close the cap.
 Discard the used Monarch 2 ml Tube.
-When working with multiple samples, be sure to close the cap of the bead retainer after each transfer of beads.

 <img src="https://github.com/zdellaert/ZD_Putnam_Lab_Notebook/blob/master/images/protocols/Monarch_HMW_2.png?raw=true"  width="200" />